kowasaur/PatternAnalysis-2025/recognition/mamba-48040147/README.md

 | <img src="https://raw.githubusercontent.com/gayanku/greyscale-colorization/refs/heads/main/test-dataset/G_22.jpg" width="420"/> | <img src="./assets/test-output/G_22.jpg" width="420"/> |

 Clearly, these results are not good, with most of the images being very dull.
-It seems that the model at least understands that the sky is blue and greenery is green.
+Although, it seems that the model at least understands that the sky is blue and greenery is green.

 I think the poor results can be attributed to many factors such as the limited training time, small dataset size, probably suboptimal loss function, small model size and unoptimal hyperparameters.
 It is difficult to pinpoint exactly what the main issues are without further testing.

-I think colourisation is probably a more difficult task than super-resolution.
+I think also that colourisation is probably a more difficult task than super-resolution.
 For instance, for colourisation to be good, I think the model would have to have seen that object or something similar during training.
 For example, how would the model know a pumpkin is orange if it has never seen a pumpkin before?
 On the other hand, I think with super-resolution, the model just has to be able to understand textures, edges, lighting, etc. which are more general concepts.